saschaschmittinger/myBlog/src/content/blog/smart-contracts-future-legal-agreements.md

 ---
-title: "Smart Contracts: The Future of Legal Agreements"
+title: 'Smart Contracts: The Future of Legal Agreements'
-description: "An in-depth look at how smart contracts on the blockchain are set to disrupt the legal industry and automate agreements."
+description: 'An in-depth look at how smart contracts on the blockchain are set to disrupt the legal industry and automate agreements.'
-pubDate: "2024-08-03"
+pubDate: '2024-08-03'
 category: Innovation
-slug: "smart-contracts-future-legal-agreements"
+slug: 'smart-contracts-future-legal-agreements'
 author:
-  name: "John Smith"
+  name: 'Sascha Schmittinger CEO'
-  title: "Sr. Developer - BlockWorld"
+  title: 'Sr. Developer - BlockWorld'
-  image: "/assets/images/john.jpg"
+  image: '/assets/images/john.jpg'
 ---

 ## Introduction to Smart Contracts